 Get Out and Play with a Smarter Set of Wheels

 Our family has been through many wheels over the years.
 Since we are mostly an urban family, our kids found scootering the best way to get to school.
 My kids got bigger, so I’ve been researching options for them.
 Now it's time for an upgrade to our wheels and we've got some ...read more

 I do believe diapering is the one activity we do the most of when our kiddos are young.
 For more months than I care to remember, I changed diaper after diaper after diaper.
 An all inclusive list of the best diaper pails and diaper accessories would have been so very helpful. ...read more

 After trying out all the snow sports, we grabbed lunch at the nearby soup bar.
 Later, we had a nice family meal at the Bighorn Steakhouse--as expected we all were able to fuel up with hearty, well-cooked steaks.
 Keystone has a ton of dining options and Vail makes sure they are memorable.

-On Mountain Fun
+On Mountain Fun at Keystone

 Ski rental and Keystone's Ski School are but a short walk in the village.
 Little ones ages 3 and up can hit the slopes with supervised attention and lots of giggles.
 Younger ones or non-skiers can avail themselves of the Kid Care facility nearby.
 It was a no-tear drop off.
-Craig made sign-in a breeze and the girls loved their lessons.
+They made sign-in a breeze and the girls loved their lessons.
 How do we know?
 We spied on them a little and when it was time for pick-up they didn't want to leave.

 Did you know about the Kids Ski Free Program?
 Kids 12 and younger can ski and ride for free every day, all season long with just two or more nights of lodging booked through the resort, no blackout dates.